darkin100/i-am-committed/src/config/prompts.md

 You will be provided with the output of a 'git diff' command, which shows the changes made to the codebase.

+You have access to several tools to help you analyze the changes more deeply:
+- **get_file_content**: Get the full content of a specific file to understand context
+- **get_file_diff**: Get the diff for a specific file to see detailed changes
+- **get_commit_history**: Review recent commit messages to understand the project's commit style
+- **list_staged_files**: See all files that are staged with their status (added, modified, deleted)
+- **get_branch_name**: Get the current branch name for additional context

+Use these tools strategically to gather the information you need to write an excellent commit message.
+For example:
+- If the diff is large, use get_file_diff to focus on specific files
+- Use get_commit_history to match the commit message style of the project
+- Use list_staged_files to understand the full scope of changes

 Analyze the diff output carefully.
 Pay attention to:
 1. The files that have been modified
 2. The nature of the changes (additions, deletions, modifications)